- 2 Bedrooms

 Pets not allowed

-- Booking websites often offer their guests an option to purchase vacation insurance protection.
-Trip insurance, which usually will cost you between 1% - 5% of the booking price, offers visitors reimbursement of their vacation costs for any missed trip time as a result of medical-related issues or weather disasters, as well as evacuation costs, such as an unanticipated hotel overnight or additional gas expenses.
+- Management companies and individual rental owners typically offer guests an option to add vacation insurance protection.
+Trip insurance, which will generally cost anywhere between 1% - 5% of the base booking price, offers visitors reimbursement of costs for any missed vacation time as a result of personal medical-related catastrophes or weather, as well as ensuing additional evacuation costs, such as an unanticipated hotel stay or extra gas expenses.
 Trip insurance is definitely a welcome relief if the unforeseen happens.
-Ask your property manager for details.
+Ask the property owner for details.

-- Note the number beds and what type of bedroom configuration your family requires.
+- Determine how many bedrooms and the bed configuration your family needs.
 Marriott’s OceanWatch Oceanfront villa at Myrtle Beach Fourth of July week! has 2 bedrooms and 2 bathrooms.
-If you need a larger or smaller rental, use our Myrtle Beach rental home search.

-- Precise information about bedrooms and bed counts is generally accessible on booking websites.
-If not, reach out to the property manager before booking the vacation home.
-Note that most property listings specify the max. guest capacity, which typically includes sofa beds.
+- Specific information about bedrooms and bed counts is usually available on booking pages.
+If you don't see them listed, call the host before reserving your home.
+Note that most listings specify maximum guest capacity, which frequently includes sofa beds and bunks.

 Some things to know before you go:

 - Speaking of neighbors...
 Ask a local!
-Local residents can frequently help.
-Who better to ask where to rent beach equipment, have a great night on the town, or the best spots for bird watching?
+Local residents can typically help.
+Who better to ask where to order the best nachos, have a great night out, or the best spots for fishing?

-- Protect the property owner (and your things!) by locking and securing the home while you are gone, just like you would back home.
+- Protect the owner (and your things!) by locking the property while you are gone, just like you would back home.

-- Double-check every room of the rental property to make sure that you've packed all personal items at check-out.
-Remember to check bathrooms, dressers, and closets for hidden items.
-Clean out the refrigerator and take any leftovers home.
+- Double-check every room of the rental property to confirm that you've packed all of your belongings at check-out.
+Check bathrooms, garages, and back yards for hidden items.
+Clean the refrigerator and take or dispose of leftovers.

 Ready to book Marriott’s OceanWatch Oceanfront villa at Myrtle Beach Fourth of July week!?